You are now in the main content area

 Objective

 This project examines the recent decline in citizenship acquisition, with a focus on administrative “burdens” that reduce access to citizenship and arise throughout the citizenship process.
-These burdens winnow down the pool of applicants and jeopardize the social, economic, and political participation of immigrants.
-In this sub-project, we aim to make sense of this decline, and build an evidence base for new policy interventions.
+The projects aims to make sense of this decline, and build an evidence base for new policy interventions.

 BD-branding-line-blue - 1